SimonSubokLee/ston-docs-son/admin/intro.kr.rst

   ``STON`` guarantees full bandwidth for both 4Gbps NIC Bonding and 10Gbps NIC.

-- **Gauranteed User Bandwidth**
+- **Guaranteed User Bandwidth**

   Every user wants to download games as fast as possible.
-  Users who adopted fiber optic lan might complain for the service if they get less than 100Mbps.
+  Users who adopted fiber optic LAN might complain for the service if they get less than 100Mbps.
-  Once a user decide to play a game, he or she wants to play it right away.
+  Once a user decides to play a game, he or she wants to play it right away.
-  As long as a server has a remaining physical bandwidth, it has to uniformly gaurantee maximum speed to every single user.
+  As long as a server has a remaining physical bandwidth, it has to uniformly guarantee maximum speed to every single user.

   ``STON`` guarantees maximum transmitting speed to all users.